-Name and Municipality of Residence Office with Winpak Principal Occupation B.J.
-Berry Winnipeg, Manitoba, Canada President and Chief Executive Officer President and Chief Executive Officer Winpak Ltd. K.M.
-Byers Newnan, Georgia, USA Vice President President Winpak Films Inc. D.A.
-Johns Winnipeg, Manitoba, Canada Vice President President Winpak Division, a division of Winpak Ltd T.L.
-Johnson St Lazare, Quebec, Canada Vice President President Winpak Heat Seal Packaging K.P.
-Kuchma Winnipeg, Manitoba, Canada Vice President and Chief Financial Officer Vice President and Chief Financial Officer Winpak Ltd. O.Y.
-Muggli Winnipeg, Manitoba, Canada Vice President Vice President, Technology Winpak Ltd. D.J.
-Stacey Trout Valley, Illinois, USA Vice President President Winpak Portion Packaging
+Name and Municipality of Residence Office with Winpak Principal Occupation K.M.
+Byers Newnan, Georgia, USA Vice President President Winpak Films Inc. J.C.
+Holland Winnipeg, Manitoba, Canada Vice President President Winpak Division, a division of Winpak Ltd. S.K.
+Hooper Winnipeg, Manitoba, Canada Vice President Vice President, Human Resources Winpak Ltd. T.L.
+Johnson St Lazare, Quebec, Canada Vice President President Winpak Heat Seal Packaging O.Y.
+Muggli Winnipeg, Manitoba, Canada President and Chief Executive Officer President and Chief Executive Officer Winpak Ltd. D.J.
+Stacey Trout Valley, Illinois, USA Vice President President Winpak Portion Packaging L.A.
+Warelis Winnipeg, Manitoba, Canada Vice President and Chief Financial Officer Vice President and Chief Financial Officer Winpak Ltd.

-Each of the executive officers listed above has held the office with Winpak and principal occupation listed above for at least the last five years with the exception of Mr. Stacey who prior to his appointment as President of Winpak Portion Packaging on January 1, 2016 was Vice President Corporate Development of Winpak Ltd. and President of Winpak Lane, Inc. on December 1, 2010.
-As a group, executive officers hold, directly or indirectly, 0.4 percent, or 272,900, of the outstanding common shares of Winpak Ltd. Winpak has an Executive Committee comprised of the above listed executive officers.
+Each of the executive officers listed above has held the office with Winpak and principal occupation listed above for at least the last five years with the exception of J.C.
+Holland, S.K.
+Hooper, O.Y.
+Muggli, D.J.
+Stacey and L.A.
+Warelis.
+Prior to his appointment as President, Winpak Division, a division of Winpak Ltd. on July 1, 2017, Mr. Holland held the position of Vice President and Chief Operating Officer, Winpak Division, a division of Winpak Ltd, January 1, 2017 and prior to this Director of Sales and Marketing, Winpak Division, a division of Winpak Ltd. Prior to her appointment as Vice President, Human Resources on September 12, 2017, Ms. Hooper was employed as Vice President and Chief Human Resources Officer at Brandon University.
+Mr. Muggli who prior to his appointment as President and Chief Executive Officer on August 1, 2017 held the position of Executive Vice President and Chief Operating Officer, February 16, 2017 and prior to this Vice President, Technology.
+Mr. Stacey who prior to his appointment as President of Winpak Portion Packaging on January 1, 2016 was Vice President Corporate Development of Winpak Ltd. and President of Winpak Lane, Inc. Prior to his appointment as Vice President and Chief Financial Officer on May 1, 2017, Mr. Warelis was Vice President of Corporate Finance, January 1, 2017 and prior to this Director, Corporate Accounting and Treasury.
+As a group, executive officers hold, directly or indirectly, less than 0.1 percent, or 5,766, of the outstanding common shares of Winpak Ltd. Winpak has an Executive Committee comprised of the above listed executive officers.
 The Executive Committee, in consultation with the Board of Directors, establishes the objectives and the long-term direction of the Company.
 The Executive Committee meets regularly throughout the year to review progress towards achievement of the Company's goals and to implement policies and procedures directed at optimizing performance.